LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Schema for Civil Legal Relations

 \subsection{Taxonomy for Civil Legal Relations}

-We construct the taxonomy of civil legal relations through a combination of draft taxonomy construction and expert-guided refinement:
+We construct the taxonomy of civil legal relations through a combination of initial taxonomy drafting and expert-guided refinement:

 \begin{itemize} \item \textbf{Draft taxonomy construction.} We begin by applying a keyword-matching approach to extract relational expressions from Chinese civil court judgments~\cite{cjo2013}, producing an initial list of candidate legal relation terms.
 These candidates are then refined by referencing specialized legal terminology references~\cite{zhonghua1996}, retaining only those whose prefixes correspond to legally recognized concepts.
-These works result in a draft taxonomy comprising 123 candidate relation types, categorized into 6 major domains based on the rights–obligations framework of Chinese civil law~\cite{wan2022civil}: \textit{Legal Relations of Personality Rights}, \textit{Legal Relations of Identity Rights}, \textit{Legal Relations of Intellectual Property Rights}, \textit{Legal Relations of Succession Rights}, \textit{Legal Relations of Property Rights}, and \textit{Legal Relations of Obligations}.
+This process yields a draft taxonomy comprising 123 candidate relation types, categorized into six major domains based on the rights–obligations framework of Chinese civil law~\cite{wan2022civil}: \textit{Legal Relations of Personality Rights}, \textit{Legal Relations of Identity Rights}, \textit{Legal Relations of Intellectual Property Rights}, \textit{Legal Relations of Succession Rights}, \textit{Legal Relations of Property Rights}, and \textit{Legal Relations of Obligations}.